back2dos/closure/README.md

 # closure

-This library plugs in the google closure compiler into your build.
+This library plugs in the Google Closure Compiler into your build.

-Usage in haxe builds:
+Usage in Haxe builds:

 ```shell
 -lib closure